asoonami/personal-user-manual/README.md

 ## My Values (and what I value in others)
 - Empathy and the ability to see another point-of-view
 - Growth mindset, and room to make mistakes and learnings that come with that
-- Enabling others to be successful
+- Help others to help themselves

 ## My Blind Spots
 - My dry sense of humor can feel snarky.
 You can say to me "that sounded snarky or disrespectful" and I will know I crossed the line.